guswelsh/FastFood_DataBase/README.md

 # McArtio Database

-Creation of a data base for a fast food chain
+The objective of this project is to develop a comprehensive database for a fast food chain.